John Selden: Commemoration

 Selden is commemorated in the name of the Selden Society, a learned society concerned with the study of English legal history, founded in 1887.

 He is also commemorated in place-names in Salvington, including "The John Selden Inn", which purports to be on the site of his dwelling; Selden Road; and the Selden medical centre.
-Also The Selden Arms on Lyndhurst Road in Worthing.
+The Selden Arms on Lyndhurst Road in Worthing is named after him.

+Selden College, a classical Christian liberal arts university in Oxford is named after John Selden.
+Selden College was founded in 2025.

 Influence

 According to the Encyclopedia of Historians and Historical Writing, he "played a role of fundamental importance in the transition of English historical writing from a medieval antiquarianism to a more modern understanding of the scope and function of history than had ever before been expressed in Renaissance England".
 His reputation lasted well, with Mark Pattison calling him "the most learned man, not only of his party, but of Englishmen".

 By about 1640, Selden's views (with those of Grotius) had a large impact on the Great Tew circle around Lucius Cary, 2nd Viscount Falkland: William Chillingworth, Dudley Digges, Henry Hammond.
 It was in this milieu that Selden met and befriended Thomas Hobbes.
 They had much in common, in political thought, but the precise connections have not been clarified.

 Richard Cumberland followed Selden over both Grotius and Hobbes on natural law.
 Selden contested the scholastic position, after Cicero, that "right reason" could by its dictates alone generate obligation, by claiming that a formal obligation required a superior in authority.
 In his De legibus Cumberland rejects Selden's solution by means of the Noahide laws, in De jure naturali, in favour of Selden's less developed alternate solution.
 The latter is more orthodox for a Thomist, an intellectus agens as a natural faculty in the rational soul, by the mediation of which divine intellect can intervene directly with individuals.
 Matthew Hale tried to merge the theory of Grotius on property with Selden's view on obligation.
 Cumberland and Hale both belonged to a larger group, followers in a broad sense of Selden, with backgrounds mostly of Cambridge and the law, comprising also Orlando Bridgeman, Hezekiah Burton, John Hollings, Richard Kidder, Edward Stillingfleet, John Tillotson, and John Wilkins.

 Giambattista Vico called Grotius, Selden and Samuel Pufendorf the "three princes" of the "natural right of the gentes".
 He went on to criticise their approach foundationally.
 In his Autobiography he specifies that they had conflated the natural law of the "nations", based on custom, with that of the philosophers, based on human abstractions.
 Isaiah Berlin comments on Vico's admiration for Grotius and Selden.